Rainmire/umbrella/README.md

 ## Moments

 The key feature of Umbrella is the Moments component.
-Using moments, teachers can post live updates on their class.
+Using moments, teachers can post live updates about their class, which parents can see immediately.
+Teachers can assign moments to particular children in their class and selectively notify only the parents of those children.
+Parents with multiple are able to switch between their children and fetch the corresponding moments.

 ## Google Authentication